liferay/liferay-blade-samples/gradle/blade.indexerpostprocessor/README.markdown

 ## What does this sample do when it's deployed?

-The Indexer Post Processor sample demonstrates the use of `IndexerPostProcessor` interface, which is provided to customize search queries and documents before they're sent to the search engine, and/or result summaries when they're returned to end users.
+The Indexer Post Processor sample demonstrates the use of the `IndexerPostProcessor` interface, which is provided to customize search queries and documents before they're sent to the search engine, and/or result summaries when they're returned to end users.
 This basic demonstration prints a message in the log when one of the `*IndexerPostProcessor` methods is called.

+To see the `blade.indexerpostprocessor` messages in Liferay's log, you must add a logging category to the portal.
+Navigate to *Control Panel* &rarr;
+*Configuration* &rarr; *Server Administration*, then click on *Log Levels* &rarr; *Add Category*.
+Fill out the form:

+*Logger Name*: `com.liferay.blade.samples.indexerpostprocessor`
+*Log Level*: `INFO`

+Save the new logging category.

 ## What API(s) and/or code components does this sample highlight?